axellbratu/axellbratu.github.io/README.md

-# axellbratu.github.io
-My first angular app
+# Currency converter app no longer working due to API changes

+TODO:
+-update API calls to new structure